Boiled cider: Historical production

-The instruction of making the cider syrup was required to put fresh juice into an open, unreactive metal container and skim the surface as it boils down.
-The volume should be concentrated to approximate the one-seventh of the original.
-Hence, the apple cider syrup is labor-intensive and expensive to make.
-At least one early source declares that premium apple molasses can be produced by steam cooking apples in a container, weighing them down in slatted baskets and pressing their juice through the straw, and then reducing the expressed juice.
-Most manufacturers only ground, squeezed and boiled down the apple into fresh juice, fermented into alcohol or made cider syrup.
+Boiled cider and other cider syrups were produced by putting fresh juice into an open, non-reactive metal container and skimming the surface as it boiled down, until its volume was reduced. approximately one-seventh of the original.
+This process was labor-intensive and expensive.
+At least one early source states that premium apple molasses can be produced by steam cooking apples in a container, weighing them down in slatted baskets and pressing their juice through the straw, and then reducing the expressed juice.
+Most manufacturers only ground, squeezed and boiled down the apples into fresh juice, fermented them into alcohol, or made cider syrup.

-Gail Borden Jr., of New York City (who developed condensed milk as well) gained a patent for the "Improvement in Concentrating and Preserving for Use Cider and Other Juices of Fruits" (Patent No. 35,919, dated 22 July 1862).
-However, Borden does not advocate to evaporate the fresh apple cider, but to boil the cider or fruit juice in a vacuum kettle to maintain the qualities.
+Gail Borden Jr., of New York City (who also developed condensed milk) gained a patent for the "Improvement in Concentrating and Preserving for Use Cider and Other Juices of Fruits" (Patent No. 35,919, dated 22 July 1862), which introduced the use of a vacuum pan as part of the preservation process.

+Another early production method called for the treatment of cider with milk of lime to neutralize the malic acid and heating the cider to its boiling point.
+The boiled cider is then passed through a filter press, evaporated, and then re-filtered to create a final syrup product.

-Modern process
+Modern production

-Contemporary manufacturers boil off the pure cider syrup in an evaporator, just like the production of maple syrup from maple sap.
+Contemporary manufacturing practices boil off the apple cider in evaporator pans similar to those used in the production of maple syrup.

-Storage stability

-Keeping away from light and under 10°C is the best method to extend the life of the cider syrup; refrigeration is not essential, but provides ideal storage conditions.
-The syrup has a high concentration of sugar, so has antibacterial activity.